What does “ryouri” mean in Japanese?

 - ga – が : a case particle used to make the subject word or the object word in a sentence.
 In the example, this is used after “ryouri” to make the object in the sentence.

-- suki – 好き (すき) : one conjugation of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
+- suki – 好き (すき) : the stem part of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
 Native speakers, however, often use this as an individual word to mean ‘to like’ or ‘to love’ in Japanese.
-In the example, actually, this is used to mean ‘to love’.
+In the example, this is used to mean ‘to love’.

 - desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “suki” to make it sound polite.

 This is a typical usage of “ryouri”.
 In this example, it works as the object in the sentence and means ‘cooking’ in Japanese.
-When we want to refer to the act of cooking in Japanese, this noun is a very good option.
+When we want to refer to the act of cooking in Japanese, this noun is always a very good option.

 Example #2: another usage of “ryouri”